trimble-oss/website-modus.trimble.com/content/components/content-tree.md

 **Don’t use when**

 - You need to navigate between pages of an application.
-Instead use Side Navigation (coming soon).
+Instead use [Side Navigation](/components/side-navigation/).
 - You need to display actions a user may take to manipulate content within an application (ie. edit, erase, rotate, etc.).
 Instead use a Toolbar (coming soon).
 - You want a folder to collapse when another folder opens (instead, use an [Accordion](/components/accordions/)).